Fields marks with an asterisk (*) are required

 Are we a 501(c)(3) / tax-deductible / a nonprofit?

-The National Birth Equity Collaborative (NBEC) is a fiscally sponsored program under the Foundation for Louisiana, a 501(c)(3) organization.
+The National Birth Equity Collaborative (NBEC) is a fiscally sponsored program under the Praxis Project Inc., a 501(c)(3) organization.
 Charitable contributions to NBEC are tax-deductible to the full extent of the law.